by László Balogh

 As someone whose road to faith was paved with painstakingly researched facts and logic, I simply could not gloss over these allegations after repeatedly encountering them the last several years.
 They are too central to the identity of Jesus.
 I had no choice but to grant them their full weight and open myself to the possibility that they could legitimately undermine the traditional understanding of Christ.
 For the sake of my own intellectual integrity, I needed answers.”

-It is very worth getting the full book, as it contains a lot of details, but I can refer you here to a website where you can find the summary of the book:
+It is worth getting the full book, as it contains a lot of details, but I can refer you here to a website where you can find the summary of the book: